Native American Storytellers

 The stories we tell.

-As the young girl marveled at the paintings on the mound at the Painted Rock monument in the Arizona desert, she wondered who had placed their hands, both big and small, colored in red ochre, upon the stones.
-Why did stick figures, holding bows and arrows, and animal effigies such as deer and elk, delicately painted in colors of red, blue, and black, seem to stroll across the rocks as if they were the hunter and the hunted?
-She knew someone was trying to tell a story, but who were these people, and what were they saying?
+As the young girl marveled at the paintings on the mound during her visit to the Painted Rock monument in the Arizona desert, she wondered who had placed their hands, both big and small, colored in red ochre, upon the stones.
+Why did stick figures holding bows and arrows and animal effigies such as deer and elk, delicately painted in colors of red, blue, and black seem to stroll across the rocks as if they were the hunter and the hunted?
+She knew someone was trying to tell a story, but who were these people?
+What were they saying?
 Upon returning home, she decided to ask the only person she knew who could answer those questions satisfactorily, the town's storyteller.

-The old man commenced telling the little girl that almost anyone can be a storyteller, as most of us think of storytelling as stories handed down from one generation to another, as his often were because his family had lived in the area since the arrival of the Spaniards.
-Therefore, “it is easy to envision sitting in front of a cozy campfire, or perhaps at the bedside, telling stories of great deeds accomplished by one’s ancestors or relating tales of misfortune and mayhem.
+The old man commenced telling the little girl that almost anyone can be a storyteller.
+Most of us think of storytelling as stories handed down from one generation to another, as his often were because his family had lived in the area since the arrival of the Spaniards.
+Therefore, “it is easy to envision sitting in front of a cozy campfire, or perhaps at a child's bedside telling stories of great deeds accomplished by one’s ancestors or relating tales of misfortune and mayhem.
 However, the Native American culture takes this one step further.”

 He continued by saying: